ufms-lab/alastor/aws/README.md

-# AWS: Hello Retail with Edpsagon
+# AWS: Hello Retail with Epsagon

 This project implements some Hello Retail functions as a proof of concept for [Alastor](../README.md).
 ## Development setup